Florida heritage and history are quite a bit more recent than that of most states in the eastern and southern United States of America.

 Their efforts help keep Florida history and heritage alive; without them we wouldn't know much about what went on before us.

-Florida Backroads Travel has listed a few of these societies.
+We have listed a few of these societies.
 We look forward to learning about more of them from our visitors.

 In any event, there are many more historical societies in the State of Florida than the ones I have listed.
 So Google away to your heart's content.